iamishansharma/Fan-OpenGL/README.md

 but I have made a shell script that will clean, compile and run in just 1 command.

-2. Before that, make sure the shell script has permission to run for that please run the following command in the terminal - `chmod u+r+x Fan.sh` (Enter your password if prompted to).
+2. Before that, make sure the shell script has permission to run for that please run the following command in the terminal - `sudo chmod u+r+x Fan.sh` (Enter your password if prompted to).

 3. Now simply run the command `./Fan.sh` to run the shell script.